lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

 ATS-2/Vortex
 ------------

-Throughput performance of MiniEM on ATS-2/Vortex is provided within the following table and figure.
+Throughput performance, i.e., changing the problem size but fixing the resources being used to a single MPI rank atop the Power9 CPU and a single Nvidia V100 GPU, of MiniEM on ATS-2/Vortex is provided within the following table and figure.

 .. csv-table:: MiniEM Throughput Performance and Memory on ATS-2/Vortex
    :file: ats2.csv